Vatsouras and Koupatantze v ARGE: The first legal question

 Is Article 24 (2) of Directive 2004/38 of the European Parliament and of the Council of 29 April 2004 compatible with Article 18 TFEU (formerly Article 12 EC), read in conjunction with Article 45 TFEU (formerly Article 39 EC)?

-It is important to note that this legal question relies on the presumption that Mr. Vatsouras and Mr. Koupatantze were not workers within the meaning of article 45 TFEU.
+This legal question relies on the presumption that Mr. Vatsouras and Mr. Koupatantze were not workers within the meaning of article 45 TFEU.
 If they had been qualified as workers by the German employment agency, they would have been fully entitled to all German benefits on the basis of Article 24(1) of the Citizenship Directive, which guarantees equal treatment for workers and prohibits discrimination on the basis of nationality.
 However, following the domestic employment agency's assertion that they were not workers, this legal question asks whether or not the refusal of benefits on the basis of article 24(2) of the Citizenship Directive was compatible with a long line of case law established on the basis of primary EU law articles 18 and 45 TFEU.